Spotlight — people who have hypersomnias

-What is it like to walk a mile in the shoes of people with hypersomnias?
+What’s it like to walk a mile in the shoes of people with hypersomnias?
 Read their personal stories below.

 - My Disability May Be Invisible, But Here’s Why I’m Done Hiding It — In this personal story published on HuffPost, a woman with postural orthostatic tachycardia syndrome (POTS) shares why she’s done hiding her invisible disability.
 It can be a struggle to be vocal about your daily needs; hopefully this article will encourage you to find your voice.

-Maybe you found the words that made a doctor finally listen to you.
-Perhaps you developed specific techniques over the years that helped you to function.
-Possibly you identified a new career that enabled you to maximize your potential.
-Don’t leave other folks with hypersomnia by the side of the road to complete this journey alone.
-Consider assisting others by sharing your story with us.
+Maybe you found the words that helped a doctor understand you.
+Perhaps you made specific strategies over the years that helped you to function better.
+Possibly you identified a new career that helped you to maximize your potential.
+Consider helping others by sharing your story with us.
 Click the button below.